The Death of Queen Jane

 "The Death of Queen Jane" is an English ballad that describes the events surrounding the death of a Queen Jane.
 It is catalogued by Francis James Child as Child #170.
 Some of the versions given are Scottish, in which the queen's name is Jeanie or Jeany.

 Though the circumstances of the ballad's composition are not documented, a close correspondence of names and events suggests that it very likely describes Jane Seymour, the third wife of Henry VIII of England.
-Historically, Jane Seymour gave birth to a son who became Edward VI of England on 12 October 1537.
+Historically, Jane Seymour gave birth to a son who became Edward VI on 12 October 1537.
 Unlike in the ballad, where the queen dies of caesarean section, the real Queen Jane gave birth naturally and died of a fever twelve days later.

 Synopsis

 There are 20 versions of the song given by Child, but they are consistent in the basic tale.
 Queen Jane is in difficult labour – the time given ranges from three days to an astonishing six weeks – and asks a succession of people to cut open her sides and save her baby.
 Each refuses her in turn, understanding that this would cause her death.
 She asks for others to be sent to her – variously her mother, a surgeon or doctor, and King Henry – and of each she makes the same request.
 Finally someone – King Henry in most versions – succumbs to her pleas and the surgery is done, whereupon she dies.
 The song ends with descriptions of the mourning, and most versions contrast the joy at the birth of a male heir with the grief over the death of the queen.